Tuesday, 17 May 2022

 - Functional Ability Scale

-functional ability scale is an important tool to help you work out where you are with your ME severity, we include the one from Action for ME here
+functional ability scale is an important tool to help you work out where you are with your ME severity, we include an alternative functional capacity tool from Action for ME here

 - Educational Film - Hospital Admission